Aetherspace/fullproduct-dot-dev/README.md

 All docs for this basic Universal Starter can be found at [universal-base-starter-docs.vercel.app](https://universal-base-starter-docs.vercel.app/)

-## Alternative Universal App starters
+## Recommended reading

 See [How to choose cross-platform tech](https://dev.to/codinsonn/why-use-react-native-over-flutter-a-recap-57b0) on dev.to for our more detailed list of alternatives.

-**Our main recommendation for a more opinionated, more automated and extensible Universal Expo + Next.js starter to [move fast and build things](https://dev.to/codinsonn/how-to-compete-with-elons-twitter-a-dev-perspective-4j64) will always be Aetherspace 👇**
+**[move fast and build things](https://dev.to/codinsonn/how-to-compete-with-elons-twitter-a-dev-perspective-4j64) will always be Aetherspace 👇**

+## Releasing soon - Beta & preview testing

+This project is still in active development and will be released on ProductHunt somewhere this summer.

-## Main Aetherspace Universal App starter
+### Previously known as the Aetherspace Universal App starter

 - [Aetherspace GREEN stack starter](https://github.com/Aetherspace/green-stack-starter-demo)